skip to main content

 This honor is granted to a continuing student who has shown passion for the study of French through commitment to academic achievement.
 It recognizes students who show exceptional accomplishment or make significant progress in French during the academic year at Rutgers-Camden.
 All students of French may be considered for the French Prize, including those enrolled in Elementary and Intermediate language courses.

-The purpose of this award is to encourage future teachers to pursue professional development before entering service, thereby improving their skills as foreign language educators.
+The purpose of this award is to encourage students to pursue professional development in an area related to French language learning.
 To apply, students must compose a letter of motivation in French expressing the reasons why they have chosen this career path.
 This award is offered on an occasional basis, based on funding availability.

 High-achieving students may qualify for graduating with honors in French by fulfilling the standard requirements for the French major as well as the following additional requirements: